TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml403/README.txt

 * System reset is mapped to the CPU RESET button

-* The serial port is connected to the console UART (UART 1) when dip switch 1 on the GPIO DIP switch is off.
+* The serial port is connected to the console UART (UART 1) when the 'north' push-button is NOT pressed.
 Otherwise it is connected to the DSU UART.
 The DSU BREAK input is mapped on the 'south' push-button.